 Here you have Master Erik.
 They are providing student rooms and a youth hostel in Holmsund.

 Da Capo Invest AB invests in purchasing properties in attractive residential areas of central Umeå.
 Offer premium apartments.

-This option is only for students."Akutrumsförmedlingen" acts as an intermediary for newly accepted students at Umeå Universty & SLU (Swedish University of Agricultural Sciences).
-In Umeå there is a "roof-over-the-head" guarantee, which means that newly arrived students will not have to worry about finding somewhere to live.
+This option is only for students."Akutrumsförmedlingen" acts as an intermediary for newly accepted free-mover students from within the EU at Umeå Universty & SLU (Swedish University of Agricultural Sciences).
 Most of the time Akutrumsförmedlingen can find lodging in an apartement or a house, perhaps sharing living space with someone else.
 The distance from the university campus can vary.
 Sometimes, although it's rare, Akutrumsförmedlingen can find student rooms and small sublet apartements.
 The rent is usually between 1400 Skr/month and 3000 Skr/month.

 See also information about Housing from International Office at Umeå University

 Here is an option while finding a permanant place STF Youth Hostel Umeå Address: Västra Esplanaden 10.
 The reception is open: 8-10,17-19.
 Phone: +46 (0)90 771650 Fax: +46 (0)90 771695